-- cis isomer; when two similar groups are on the same side or same side of the double bond. - trans isomer; when two similar groups are on the opposite direction or opposite sides of the double bond. - They have different physical properties and can be separated by fractional crystallization or distillation.
+- cis isomer; when two similar groups are on the same side of the double bond. - trans isomer; when two similar groups are on the opposite sides of the double bond. - They have different physical properties and can be separated by fractional crystallization or distillation.